semrush/intergalactic/website/docs/components/input-phone/input-phone.md

 ## Appearance

-The appearance of the phone number input can vary based on:
+The appearance of the InputPhone can vary based on:

 - User's country and/or number format
 - Whether phone numbers from the same country are required